Rohith055/Java-Learning-Streaks/readme.md

 README.md: The markdown file containing the project's overview, structure, and other details.

 ## Software and Versions
-The following software and tools were used:
+The following software and tools were used

 Java Development Kit (JDK): Version 17.0.2.
 IntelliJ IDEA: Community Edition 2023.1.